nathan-b/TolkienEssays/rings.md

 Men, on the other hand, are a bit...out of place on Arda.
 They lack the deep connection the Elves have.
 The Rings do not do much to preserve their land, because the land is not a part of them as it's a part of the Elves.
 Rather, the Rings preserve their own bodies, their mortal lifespans.
 This isn't really the intended purpose -- the Elven smiths likely didn't give much thought to the idea of Men using their Rings -- but it explains how the [Nazgûl](nazgul.md) came to be.

-Those rings that Sauron touched also had additional properties.
+Those Rings that Sauron touched also had additional properties.
 They caused the wearer to fade from the physical world, remaining as but a shadow.
-However, they also made the wearer supremely visible in the unseen spiritual world.
+At the same time, they also made the wearer supremely visible in the unseen spiritual world.
 This property isn't really related to any of the other powers, and is present mostly because Tolkien wrote a ring of invisibility into _The Hobbit_ and needed it to retain those powers.
-If only the One Ring turned the wearer invisible, though, Gandalf would look like a right fool for not figuring out right away what Bilbo's ring was.
+If only the One Ring turned the wearer invisible, though, Gandalf would look a right fool for not figuring out right away what Bilbo's ring was.
 So all the Rings that Sauron touched have this property.
 But the wearers of the Three are notoriously not invisible, so only the seventeen Rings that Sauron's hand shaped have this property.

 The nineteen non-Ruling Rings had another fun feature as well: